| | | | | |

 • Short A words: cat, map, hat, an, flag, bam, rat, fad, had, wag, jab, pan, chap, ram.

-• Short E words: leg, leg, pet, slef, hen, men, Zed, net, web, wed, west, hem, fed.
+• Short E words: leg, leg, pet, sled, hen, men, Zed, net, web, wed, west, hem, fed.

 • Short I words: is, in, lip, rim, lip, slid, pin, lick, lob, fin, thin, Tim, pin, fig, fit, hip, hit, whip.

-• Short O words: on, not, log, off, blog, mop, Tom, nod, slop, fox, fog, flop, hog, hop frog.
+• Short O words: on, not, log, off, blog, mop, Tom, nod, slop, fox, fog, flop, hog, hop, frog.

 • Short U words: up, ugly, mug, mud, lug, slum, fun, slug, rug, pup, slub, hug, hum, jug, jot.